MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/2-create-a-search-experience/readme.md

   * Selecting a specific location: `mapsIndoorsInstance.selectLocation()`.
 * Clearing previous highlights and selections: `mapsIndoorsInstance.highlight()` (with no arguments) and `mapsIndoorsInstance.selectLocation()` (with no arguments).
 * Getting current venue information: `mapsIndoorsInstance.getVenue()`.
+* Handling map clicks to center the map on a clicked POI (location) and reusing the same handler for search results.

 ## Prerequisites